EmaroLab/gesture_based_interface/pose_estimation/README.md

 | Federico Tomat | tomatfede@gmail.com |

 ## Package Content

-The aim of this work is to determine the pose of a human.
+The aim of this work is to determine the position of a human.

-Using the Kinect 360, we estimate a human in the environment by statistical mean of all the point clouds.
+Using the Kinect 360, we estimate an individual in the environment by statistical mean of all the Point Clouds.

 ## Requirements:
 * Linux Ubuntu 18.04